jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

             with self.assertRaises(IndexError):
                 a_list[-5]

   all tests are passing!

-I know :ref:`how to test that an Exception is raised`
+I know :ref:`how to test that an Exception is raised`.
+As a rule of thumb I write one line of code for one :ref:`Exception<errors>`, this way I always know which line caused which :ref:`Exception<errors>`

 ----